 This was an easy win, supported by evidence.
 But the verdict of “Let’s not be hasty” and “Rely on voluntary discounts instead” shows a complete disregard for the impact that human behaviour has on the environment as well as for evidence-based policy making.

-In an ideal world, I would like to see coffee shops, cafes, and fast food outlets charge a 25p for a cup and offer a 25p discount if you bring your own.
-This means that not bringing a reusable cup costs a customer 50p.
+In an ideal world, I would like to see coffee shops, cafes, and fast food outlets charge 25p for a cup and offer a 25p discount if you bring your own.
+This means that not bringing a reusable cup for a takeaway costs a customer 50p.
 This is more than a token amount: at 50p each work day, that’s £2.50 each week that could be saved, or a tenner over the course of a month.
 This type of approach is supported by research: people are loss averse, and losing money has more of an emotional impact than gaining a similar amount.

 Yet it feels like the government is waiting for a solution that may never exist, whether it’s better recycling facilities or improved packaging.
-But it can’t be overlooked that failing to encourage people to use a reusable cup will continue to add to the litter we find in our communities, continue to needlessly use up resources, and continue to feed a negative habit—reliance on single-use packaging— all for the sake of convenience.
+But it can’t be overlooked that failing to encourage people to use a reusable cup will continue to add to the litter we find in our communities, continue to needlessly use up resources, and continue to feed a negative habit—reliance on single-use packaging—all for the sake of convenience.